Juliana v. United States: Interlocutory appeal

 On January 17, 2020, on a 2–1 vote, the Ninth Circuit panel dismissed the case for lack of Article III standing.
 Writing for the majority, Judge Hurwitz wrote that "it is beyond the power of an Article III court to order, design, supervise, or implement the plaintiffs' requested remedial plan.
 As the opinions of their experts make plain, any effective plan would necessarily require a host of complex policy decisions entrusted, for better or worse, to the wisdom and discretion of the executive and legislative branches."
 In dissent, Judge Staton characterized the majority as shirking its judicial responsibility to rectify a grave constitutional wrong in the manner the U.S. Supreme Court laudably did in its landmark Brown v.
 Board of Education decision, stating, "My colleagues throw up their hands, concluding that this case presents nothing fit for the Judiciary."
 She further argued, "No case can singlehandedly prevent the catastrophic effects of climate change predicted by the government and scientists.
 But a federal court need not manage all of the delicate foreign relations and regulatory minutiae implicated by climate change to offer real relief, and the mere fact that this suit cannot alone halt climate change does not mean that it presents no claim suitable for judicial resolution."

 Lawyers for the plaintiffs stated their intent to appeal this dismissal to the full Ninth Circuit sitting en banc, and subsequently filed such a petition.
+Experts in the fields of constitutional law, climate change, and public health, and several leading women's, children's, environmental, and human rights organizations filing ten amicus curiae (friend of the court) briefs with the Ninth Circuit Court of Appeals in support of the plaintiffs, urging the Ninth Circuit Court of Appeals to grant the en banc petition.
 On February 10, 2021, the en banc Ninth Circuit issued an order without written dissents denying this appeal, although the plaintiffs discussed filing a further appeal to the Supreme Court.
 During the gap before that possible appeal, and despite the Ninth Circuit's order to dismiss the case, Judge Aiken ordered the parties to meet with Magistrate Judge Coffin to discuss a possible settlement, which the government agreed to do.